ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 2.md

 ```
 You can dig into the detail of *GetSqlParameters* in the [GitHub Code File](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Services/BaseServerDataService.cs).

-The Read and List methods get the name of the DbSet through reflection and use EF methodology and the *IDbRecord* interface to get the data.
+The Read and List methods get the DbSet name through reflection, and use EF methodology and the *IDbRecord* interface to get the data.

 ```c#
 // CEC.Blazor/Extensions/DBContextExtensions